fletcher/SimplenoteSync/README.txt

     numbers of notes

-    * renaming notes or text files causes it to be treated as a new note - probably not all bad, but not sure what else to do
+    * renaming notes or text files causes it to be treated as a new note - probably not all bad, but not sure what else to do.
+For now, you'll have to manually delete the old copy

     * No two notes can share the same title (in this event, only one will be downloaded locally, the others will trigger a warning at each sync)